Webhooks

 At a high level, the steps here summarize how to get started using Smartsheet event notifications via webhooks.

-Smartsheet webooks send events for sheets and several sheet components.
+Smartsheet webhooks send events for plans, sheets, and several sheet components.
 The webhooks deliver events in callbacks to target endpoints.
-The Callback schema's events field provides access to the event definitions.
+The [Callback](/api/smartsheet/openapi/webhooks/callback) schema's `events` field provides access to the event definitions.

 Here are some examples of sheet events that might interest you: